-1. Your friend Sam has been asked to prepare appetizers for a university reception during homecoming weekend.
-She has an unlimited amount of ingredients but only six hours to prepare them.
-Sam can make 300 mini-sandwiches or 150 servings of melon slices topped with smoked salmon and a dab of sauce per hour.
-[LO 2.1]

-a.
-Draw Sam's production possibilities frontier.

-b.
-Now suppose that the university decides to postpone the reception until after the big game, so Sam has an extra four hours to prepare.
-Redraw her production possibilities frontier to show the impact of this increase in resources.
+- Your friend Sam has been asked to prepare appetizers for a university reception.
+She has an unlimited amount of ingredients but only 6 hours to prepare them.
+Sam can make 300 minisandwiches or 150 servings of melon slices topped with smoked salmon and a dab of sauce per hour.
+[LO 2.1] - a.
+Draw Sam's production possibilities frontier. - b.
+Now suppose that the university decides to postpone the reception until after the big game, and Sam has an extra 4 hours to prepare.
+Redraw her production possibilities frontier to show the impact of this increase in resources. - c.

-c.
 Now, in addition to the extra time to prepare, suppose Sam's friend Chris helps by preparing the melon slices.
 Sam can now make 300 mini-sandwiches or 300 melon appetizers per hour.
 Redraw Sam's production possibilities frontier to show the impact of increased productivity in making melon appetizers.